Exactly What is Aseptic Meningitis?

-Aseptic meningitis is an illness characterized by headache, fever and inflammation of the lining of the brain . . . meninges.
-Aseptic meningitis looks like bacterial meningitis, bacteria do not grow in cultures of the cerebrospinal fluid, which is fluid around the brain and spinal cord.
+Aseptic meningitis is an illness characterized by headache, fever and inflammation of the lining of the brains.
+Aseptic Meningitis looks like bacterial meningitis, bacteria do not grow in cultures of the spinal fluid, which is fluid around the spinal cord and brain.

 Coxsackie virus and echovirus, two members of a family of viruses called enteroviruses, account for about half the cases of aseptic meningitis.
 Other enteroviruses, herpes viruses, and mumps are additional causes.
 The rate of these enteroviral infections increases in summer and early fall.

 West Nile virus is a cause of aseptic meningitis that has recently spread across the United States.
 Usually, West Nile virus causes a self-limited meningitis, which gets better on its own, without treatment.
 Infrequently, it causes a more severe illness, which may include encephalitis, which is inflammation in the actual brain tissue or paralysis similar to that seen in polio.
 These severe forms usually occur in elderly people or people with lowered immunity.